Gem City Mountain Bike Races

 The City of Laramie Parks and Recreation Department is excited to pick up the torch from Laramie Racing to continue the tradition of Tuesday Night mountain bike racing in Laramie, WY.
-The City will be hosting a series of three races on Tuesday nights at the Schoolyard/Pilot Hill trail system.
+The City will be hosting a series of four races in 2022 on Tuesday nights at the Schoolyard/Pilot Hill trail system.

 We will be offering the following categories:

 Expert: Women (All ages)

 Advanced: Women (All ages)

 Adult Racers $30/Race; 15-18 yrs. $15/Race; 14 yrs. and under race free.
 Racing age is your age as of Dec 31, 2022.